Amber Alert issued for North Texas teen

-ROYSE CITY, Tex.
-(KBTX) -- The Royse City Police Department is searching for Kylee Ann White.
+The Royse City Police Department is searching for Kylee Ann White.
 She is 5’8”, 120 lbs. with blonde hair, hazel eyes, and pink braces.

 According to Royse City Police Department Facebook page, White was reported as a runaway Saturday morning.
 Later that day, the family was contacted by someone claiming to be holding Kylee against her will.